nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2021-2-13

+5:00pm The switch connection was repaired and functioning normally.
+If you are having any problems please [fill in a support ticket](https://www.nycmesh.net/support)

 2:30pm We have a problem with a switch at Saratoga.
 This is affecting some people connected to that hub.
 We are working on fixing it now.

 2021-2-8